-Ultimaker will provide software based on extensive research and development, and material knowledge to allow the partnering chemical companies to generate and maintain material profiles so that customers can reliably use the materials on Ultimaker 3D printers.
+Ultimaker will provide software based on extensive research and development, and material knowledge.
+This allow the partnering chemical companies to generate and maintain material profiles so that customers can reliably use the materials on Ultimaker 3D printers.
 With the material profiles, users will be able to print automatically, using preconfigured settings available in Ultimaker Cura, the world’s leading 3D printing software with well over two million users worldwide.
-The partnerships will serve as a strong foundation for future collaborations, opening up doors for more advanced applications based on user demand.
+The partnerships will serve as a strong foundation for future collaborations.
+Also, opening up doors for more advanced applications based on user demand.

 “High quality 3D prints are the result of an optimized alignment of hardware, software and materials.
-The strategic alliances formed with these global chemical companies opens up the use of the most sophisticated engineering plastics on Ultimaker printers, allowing the customers of the chemical companies and Ultimaker to fully embed 3D printing in their existing workflows,” said Jos Burger, CEO of Ultimaker.
+The strategic alliances formed with these global chemical companies opens up the use of the most sophisticated engineering plastics on Ultimaker printers.
+This is allowing the customers of the chemical companies and Ultimaker to fully embed 3D printing in their existing workflows.” said Jos Burger, CEO of Ultimaker.
 “With these alliances, more 3D printing users are getting access to sophisticated materials for all kinds of use cases in different segments and industries.”

 According to IDC, the global spending on 3D printing technologies is expected to reach nearly $12 billion in 2018.
 As 3D printers become more popular in the enterprise, there is increased need for materials that can be used throughout the entire product development cycle.
 A large car manufacturer might use a specific plastic to create the majority of its parts and find value in 3D printing prototypes in the same material to have a better idea of the end result–or to print an end-use part immediately.